 Poor (Wo)man's Asparagus

 Poor (Wo)man's Asparagus is a tiny celebration about a big thing in my life as a papermaker, milkweed paper.
 It includes seven pages of narrative, and a sample of my first milkweed paper.
+That batch was gathered while I was skiing in my meadow, the milkweed stripped and cooked in my kitchen, and made with totoro aoi that I grew here on my place.
 This little book was made in memory of my friend John Green who taught me about the North Country, took me hiking, and cooked up some milkweed for me to eat.
 Varied inks and covers, open edition.

 $20.00 + $5.00 shipping